weaveworks/profiles/README.md

 		1. With the correct release notes
 	1. The image has been pushed to docker
 	1. The image can be pulled and used in a deployment

+### Dev Tags

+As part of pushing a new branch to profiles, a new dev tag will be created for that branch.
+This action is part of the procedure around working with profiles and [pctl](https://github.com/weaveworks/pctl), it's companion CLI tool.
+The details of this are explained in `pctl`'s README section [Working with Profiles](https://github.com/weaveworks/pctl#working-with-profiles).

+The dev tag's format is as follows: `<currentLatestReleaseTag>-<branch-name>`.

 ## Terminology